1937 - 2020

 Max Mace, a singer and conductor, founded the Heritage Singers, a pioneering self-supporting gospel music ensemble.
-Now the longest running group of its type, it has flourished for nearly four decades.
-It has traveled to more than sixty countries, performed in every state in the U.S., released over 100 recordings, and inspired the formation internationally of numerous similar singing groups and other self-supporting music ministries.
+The longest running group of its type, it flourished for five decades,traveled to more than eighty nations, performed in every state in the U.S., released over 100 recordings, and inspired the formation internationally of numerous similar singing groups and other self-supporting music ministries.

 Mace's work with the Heritage Singers was a natural outgrowth of a love for music that started while he was a child growing up in a musical family in a farming community in Eagleton, Idaho, near Boise.
-From his earliest years, he sang in a trio with his two brothers and later in male quartets while at Gem State Academy and Walla Walla College, now University.
+Born on November 5, 1937, from his earliest years he sang in a trio with his two brothers and later in male quartets while at Gem State Academy and Walla Walla College, now University.

 While at WWC, he met and dated Lucy Hatley, a musically talented student at nearby Walla Walla College Academy, now Walla Walla Valley Academy.
 They married in January 1958, following her graduation from the academy in 1957.